psilva261/timsort/README.md

 ## Installation

-1. git clone git://github.com/pgmmpk/timsort.git
+1. `git clone git://github.com/pgmmpk/timsort.git` to checkout the source
-2. cd timsort
+2. `cd timsort`
-3. make install
+3. `make` builds all
+4. `make install` installs package
+5. `make test` runs test harness
+6. `make bench` runs benchmarks comparing timsort speed to built-in sort.Sort

 Alternatively, you can intall using `goinstall github.com/pgmmpk/timsort`, but if you do this, the import statement in your programs will be `import github.com/pgmmpk/timsort` instead of just `import timsort`.